sympodius/haiverin.scot/content/arts/tools-and-productivity/index.md

 The preface, dedication, and chapter files all contain text that will make its way to readers.
 These files are precisely formatted and have metadata headers at the beginning.
 This is necessary for processing by the programs I've written.
 Each of these files also links to a separate notes document for things that I don't want published.

 This layout, naming, and formatting of files is all necessary for the Writing Setup to work.
 The programs I have written are not especially robust, so a story that is not organised this way will not work.
-I don't have much interest in making the system more robust though: The way it is now forces me to keep all my files tidy.
+I don't have much interest in making the system more robust though; the current setup forces me to keep all my files tidy.

 However, it would make sense to automate the process of starting a new story.
 This is on my to-do list.

 It took me the better part of a week to come up with this system of laying out, naming, and formatting my story files.
 I studied my past projects in Scrivener to replicate all the features I used.
-I was pretty happy with it and now needed to figure out ways to output the story content to other formats.
+I was pretty happy with it, and now needed to figure out ways to output the story content to other formats.

-I had already come up with a solution for a writing computer.
-I managed to install Linux onto a second-hand [Nexus 7](https://en.wikipedia.org/wiki/Nexus_7_(2012)) tablet inside a [keyboard clamshell case](https://web.archive.org/web/20150910212501/https://www.zagg.com/uk/en_uk/keyboards/auto-fit-7-8-10-inch-tablet-keyboard) using a tutorial from [NODE](https://web.archive.org/web/20170105161220/https://n-o-d-e.net/ubuntu_laptop_how.html).
+I had already come up with a solution for a writing computer; installing Linux onto a second-hand [Nexus 7](https://en.wikipedia.org/wiki/Nexus_7_(2012)) tablet inside a [keyboard clamshell case](https://web.archive.org/web/20150910212501/https://www.zagg.com/uk/en_uk/keyboards/auto-fit-7-8-10-inch-tablet-keyboard) using a tutorial from [NODE](https://web.archive.org/web/20170105161220/https://n-o-d-e.net/ubuntu_laptop_how.html).
 It wasn't amazing, but it worked as a proof of concept to get me going.
 Of course, I could only use programs that worked on Linux.
 Windows now includes a compatibility layer with Linux, so that meant these things could still work on my other computers as well.

 ![Janky Max.
 Credit: John Urquhart Ferguson](images/janky-max.jpg "First Writing Computer.
 Credit: John Urquhart Ferguson")

-I spent another couple of weeks learning systems that I thought would be useful: [sed](https://en.wikipedia.org/wiki/Sed), [awk](https://en.wikipedia.org/wiki/AWK), [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)), and [grep](https://en.wikipedia.org/wiki/Grep).
+I spent another couple of weeks learning systems that I thought would be useful: [sed](https://en.wikipedia.org/wiki/Sed); [awk](https://en.wikipedia.org/wiki/AWK); [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)); and [grep](https://en.wikipedia.org/wiki/Grep).
 I then wrote some scripts that utilised these programs to go through my story files and output different formats.
 These programs were a little slow and [kludgey](https://en.wikipedia.org/wiki/Kludge), but they got the job done.

 Other parts of my writing setup are less specific to writing, but I already knew them and felt they would be useful.
 These included the [LaTeX](https://www.latex-project.org/) typesetting system and the [Git](https://en.wikipedia.org/wiki/Git) version control system.

 An important part of the setup was the ability to publish directly to the web.
 Being the yak shaver that I am, this meant making an entirely new [site](/tech/why-i-built-this-website-in-hugo/).
 I won't get into that too much here, but it took a while to get that going.

-I now had a working version of my system: A portable computer (that was pretty janky); a single program to work from (Emacs); the ability to publish online (and multiple other formats); and the general feeling that maybe it was time to do some actual writing.
+I now had a working version of my system: a portable computer (that was pretty janky); a single program to work from (Emacs); the ability to publish online (and multiple other formats); and the general feeling that maybe it was time to do some actual writing.
 So, I used my system to complete a story called *Soulstice*.

 ### The Rewrite